 Does baby oil help you tan and is it safe?

-“People consider baby oil good for tanning because it helps you get darker faster and more evenly,” explains Dr. Kim Harris, owner of Prescott Medical Aesthetics (opens in new tab).
-“It helps absorb the sun’s rays, allowing them to get directly into the skin, resulting in a deeper tan.”
+As for where the link between baby oil and tanning comes from?
+"People consider baby oil good for tanning because it helps you get darker faster and more evenly," explains Dr. Kim Harris, owner of Prescott Medical Aesthetics.
+"It helps absorb the sun’s rays, allowing them to get directly into the skin, resulting in a deeper tan."

-“Once you apply the baby oil, you can feel the sunlight getting into your skin,” says Dr. Ahmad Fayyaz Chaudhry, collaborating dermatologist at Scandinavian Biolabs (opens in new tab).
-“After getting appropriate sunlight, you get a deep and long-lasting tan.”
+“Once you apply the baby oil, you can feel the sunlight getting into your skin,” adds Dr. Ahmad Fayyaz Chaudhry, collaborating dermatologist at Scandinavian Biolabs.
+“After getting appropriate sunlight, you get a deep and long-lasting tan.
+It has the most promising results when it comes to tanning."

 So you can see why using baby oil is tempting.
-But before you throw that bottle of baby oil in your beach bag, consider the risks.
+But before you throw that bottle of baby oil in your beach bag, consider the risks—which are very real.

-No—it’s not safe to use in the sun
+Is baby oil actually safe to use in the sun?

 Like with using coconut oil for tanning, experts do not recommend using baby oil in the sun.
 In fact, they advise against it, as well as tanning altogether.